Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 Okay, I want another machine up in the RTCC and I want a bunch of guys capable of running delogs down there.

-FLIGHT, did you hear them say he's getting some rates?
+FLIGHT, did you hear him say he's getting some rates?
 We want to know if he's firing any thrusters?

 Roger.
 GNC, watch those thrusters, will you?